PyiPai/INTP_Data_Generator/README.md

 # Insider Threat Project Data Generator
-This is to generate simulated logs for insider threat project - school project
+This is to generate simulated logs for insider threat project - school project The script will output the logs into main.db
+Download SQLite Browser https://sqlitebrowser.org/dl/ (or any other DB mgmt. studio to view the data).

 #### How to run